unm-digital-futures/digital-history-review/docs/essays/sunshine-building.md

 The Sunshine building is most famously known to some as "Albuquerque's original cinematic palace [^city-data-article]."
 However, it is important to look at the overall influence that the construction of the Sunshine "theatre" had on the history of Albuquerque alongside being one of the city's first movie theaters.
 Before the Sunshine building was built, it was located on what was known as The White Elephant which was a saloon that closed down in 1920 due to prohibition[^historic-abq].
 The saloon was owned by Joseph Barnett who moved to New Mexico from New York in 1883 and was involved in real estate until he eventually became a local entertainment entrepreneur whom, at one point, owned most of the city's theaters[^historic-abq].
 Barnett then went on to hire noted architect Henry C. Trost of Trost & Trost in El Paso to build Sunshine Theatre which would include a 920 seat theater and become the second 'sky scraper' in downtown Albuquerque [^NM-Historic-preservation].
 {% include aside.html
   class="pullquote"
-  text="The theatre opened its doors on May 1, 1924 with the showing of '[Scaramouche](http://www.imdb.com/title/tt0014440/)' featuring actor Ramon Navarro and included a live orchestra to accompany the silent black and white film[^historic-abq]."
+  text="The theatre opened its doors on May 1, 1924 with the showing of '[Scaramouche](http://www.imdb.com/title/tt0014440/)' featuring actor Ramon Navarro and included a live orchestra to accompany the silent black and white film."
   %}
 The theater was built in a symmetrical Beaux Arts style not unlike the detailing that its architect Henry Trost had given to the new bank, a block west on Central Avenue" and incorporated into a two-part vertical block, the theater’s marquee and entry provided a visual base to the building with the five story vertical shaft rising above to the decorative cornice capping the building[^NM-Historic-preservation].
 In addition to the building was a neon Sunshine sign which was later added to the facade and created the classic 'American home-town' feeling when visiting the theatre.
 Another notable historical fact in the building of the 'Sunshine theatre' is that Trost also led southwest construction techniques with the use of reinforced concrete as a construction material which was then covered with the yellow brick and is the facade that currently exists today[^NM-Historic-preservation].
 Also, the building included an attendant operated elevator used for patrons viewing the from the balcony of the 'theatre' which is what gave the building historic value, along with the oak lobby boasts and facade, when it was registered for the National Registrar of Historic Places in 1985 [^city-data-article].